 Some people put their dogs in kennels and then place them inside of their vehicles while they are driving from one place to the next, but this could contribute to your pet’s anxiety instead of making it any better.
 Rather than feeling free, your dog is going to be confined to a small space without much room to truly get comfortable.

-Increasing your dog’s comfort while driving is a great way to encourage the animal to want to go for rides instead of whining and crying over those rides in the car, so skip the kennel and try using a dog car seat belt or car seat cover to keep your pet sitting down during any drive, a car seat cover can help your car retain its cleanliness too.
+Increasing your dog’s comfort while driving is a great way to encourage the animal to want to go for rides instead of whining and crying over those rides in the car, so skip the kennel and try using a dog car seat & seat belt to keep your pet sitting down during any drive, a car seat cover can help your car retain its cleanliness too.
 Your pet may enjoy sitting in the front passenger seat with the perfect view, but you will need to deactivate the airbag if your dog is going to sit in the front seat.